naomiven/react-login-app/README.md

 ## useEffect

 - Executes a function in response to something (eg., side effect).
-- After every component execution, this function will rerun only if dependencies change (prevents infinite loop).
+- After every component render cycle, the function passed will rerun only if dependencies change (prevents infinite loop).
+If no dependency, eg., `[]`, the function will run after the first render cycle.
 - Use this as an alternative to `useState`.

 ## useReducer